tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are bdq:Empty; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with bdq:NotEmpty values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdqval:Empty, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are bdqval:Empty; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with bdqval:NotEmpty values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>